Lesson 6 | Advanced group operators: DISTINCT, UNIQUE, HAVING |

 Objective | Correctly place group functions DISTINCT, UNIQUE, or HAVING clauses |

-Group Operators DISTINCT, UNIQUE, HAVING
+Advanced Group Operators: DISTINCT, UNIQUE, HAVING

 SQL "GROUP BY DISTINCT" used as Operator to manipulate data in SQL

 The SQL "GROUP BY DISTINCT" operator is used to group and aggregate data in a SQL query.
 It is often used in combination with other aggregate functions, such as COUNT, SUM, AVG, MAX, and MIN.
+Here's an example of how the "GROUP BY DISTINCT" operator can be used in a SQL query: Suppose we have a table named "orders" with the following columns:

 - order_id